cloudposse/atmos/website/docs/reference/alternatives.md

 3+ years.
 The problems we ran into is that `make` targets do not support "natural" parameterization, which leads to a proliferation of environment variables that are difficult to validate or hacks like overloading make-targets and parsing them (e.g. `make apply/prod`).
 Makefiles are unintuitive for newcomers because they are first evaluated as a template, and then executed as a script where each line of a target runs in a separate process space.
-Spaces matter too and it's made worse with inconsistent rules using tabs in some places and spaces in others.
+Spaces matter too, and it's made worse with inconsistent rules using tabs in some places and spaces in others.

 ### Mage (Magefile)